Is it safe to bring my puppy before they've had all their shots?

 Can I bring my kids to class?

-NOTE: During COVID restrictions, we are limiting families to 2 individuals per dog.
-Children must be able to remain seated during class time.
 Having children in class can be a great socialization opportunity for puppies, and many kids love the chance to train.
 Young children have short attention spans (much like puppies!) and easily become bored.
 There are times in class when children will need to sit quietly while the instructor is talking and you’re working with the puppy.
 Please consider the difficulties your child may have in class, as well as your ability to concentrate on training your puppy.

 I have two puppies.
 Can I bring them both to class?